luisbocanegra/plasma-cursor-eyes/README.md

 ## How does it work?

-1. Loads and runs a KWin Script on the fly
+1. A KWin Script that reads the cursor position x times per second (default is 30)
-2. Creates a D-Bus service
+2. Widget starts a D-Bus service (python script) to store and return the cursor position
-3. The KWin Script sends the cursor position to the D-Bus service
+3. The KWin Script sends the cursor position to the D-Bus service using `callDbus` (or `DBusCall` for the qml version)
-4. The widget gets the last saved cursor position from the D-Bus service
+4. The widget gets the last saved cursor position from the running D-Bus service
+5. When there are multiple instances of the widget only one runs the service

+There are two versions of the script, one replaces the other.
+By default the Javascript version is what is installed and the qml one is provided mostly for demonstration purposes.

 ## Credits & Resources